 In the vast majority of these cases, legal aid is provided to the suspect/accused at the expense of the state.
 At the same time, the CPC does not provide such support for victims.
 According to Part 1 of Article 58 of the CPC, a victim in criminal proceedings may be represented by a representative - a person who has the right to be a defence counsel in criminal proceedings.
 In other words, the legislator requires mandatory representation of the victim's interests by a professional lawyer in cases where the victim wishes to engage them.
-At the same time, the payment for its services is entirely borne by the victim, which negatively affects the protection of victims of torture and the possibility of exercising their rights in criminal proceedings when they have the status of a victim.
+The payment for its services is entirely borne by the victim, which negatively affects the protection of victims of torture and the possibility of exercising their rights in criminal proceedings when they have the status of a victim and do not have the status of a detainee or suspect in another proceeding.